 My name is Ashlee, I am 27 years old and from California.
 At the age of 25 my husband and I received some exciting news, we were expecting a baby!
 We couldn’t be happier.
-25 was a great year we did a lot of traveling, ran a half marathon, and now having a baby.
-Life was great!
+25 was a great year we did a lot of traveling, ran a half marathon, and now having a baby; life was great!

-I was transferred via ambulance, and had 5 teams of doctors upon arrival including: Kidney, OBGYN, Hematology, Dermatology and Primary doctors.
+I was transferred via ambulance, and had 5 teams of doctors upon arrival, including: Kidney, OBGYN, Hematology, Dermatology and Primary doctors.
 That first day was all a blur.
 I had test after test done.
 I had platelets of 13, hemoglobin 7, kidney failure, high calcium levels and this rash.
 All the labs were looking like I had leukemia so they did a bone marrow biopsy.
 I had X-rays, ultrasounds, MRI and tons of tests done.
-The rash ended up being eczema which I have never had before.
-After the bone marrow biopsy came back negative and blood levels getting worse they started treatment for TTP.
-What is TTP we were all thinking?
-Never heard of this before?
+The rash ended up being eczema which I had never had before.
+After the bone marrow biopsy came back negative, and blood levels getting worse, they started treatment for TTP.
+‘What is TTP?’ we were all thinking, I had never heard of this before!
 That is all I could think about the first day starting treatment.

 I was being treated by plasmapheresis, and high doses of prednisone.
 I was starting to feel better and my platelets were looking better.
 Being at a teaching hospital, my hematology team switched doctors.
 The new doctor wanted to stop plasmapheresis for a day: Thanksgiving.
 That afternoon, I started to feel sick; platelets began to drop and treatment began again.

 After 17 days in the hospital, I was released to outpatient treatment.
 We had to stay in the area as where I live, the treatment I needed was not available.
 Treatment was every other day, or every three days.
 Lab work was still done daily.